 Over the past 30 years, SOA Watch has grown to become the largest grassroots Latin America solidarity organization in the United States.
 In 2016 SOA Watch moved to Nogales Arizona/Sonora to call attention to militarized US foreign policy as a principal root cause of migration, as well as the devastating impact US security and immigration policy has on refugees, asylum seekers and immigrant families all over the continent.

-SOA Watch is a nonviolent grassroots movement working to close the SOA / WHINSEC and similar centers that train state actors such as military, law enforcement and border patrol.
-We strive to expose, denounce, and end US militarization, oppressive US policies and other forms of state violence in the Americas.
+SOA Watch is a nonviolent grassroots movement working to close the SOA / WHINSEC and end the oppressive U.S. foreign policy that the SOA / WHINSEC represents.
+We strive to expose, educate about, and work to end US militarization, interventionist US policies and other forms of state violence in the Americas.
 We act in solidarity with organizations and movements working for justice and peace throughout the Americas.

 In 1990 Father Roy Bourgeois, founder of SOA Watch and Maryknoll priest, and other activists held a vigil at the gates of Ft.
 Benning, Georgia.
 The vigil was celebrated on the first anniversary of the UCA massacre – in which Elba Ramos, her 16-year-old daughter Celina Ramos, and 6 Jesuit priests – Ignacio Ellacuría, Ignacio Martín Baró, Segundo Montes, Amando López, Juan Ramón Moreno and Joaquín López y López – were murdered in El Salvador on November 16, 1989.